Info You Need

 For any critical emergencies (e.g. heart attack, physical assault) please call the appropriate emergency service immediately and then notify the Expo Manager in person or on 021 826 513.

-At the Aucland venue, St Johns First Aid will have a primary care officer located by the exit to Hall 3 - in the main reception area of the venue.
+At the Auckland venue, St Johns First Aid will have a primary care officer located by the exit to Hall 3 - in the main reception area of the venue.

 In the case of evacuation, please follow all instructions issued by the venue.

-Opportunities for live music/dance performances in booths are limited, please contact us to discuss further.
+Opportunities for live music/dance performances in booths would be welcome but must be pre-arranged, please contact us to discuss further.

 Exhibitor booth collateral